Muhire-Josue/java_foundation/README.md

 # java_foundation
-Learning the basics of JAVA for a solid foundation
+Recap of the basics of JAVA for a solid foundation